Rail strikes: Thousands more workers to vote on action

 He added: "Train travel for millions more people is now a choice, not a necessity.
 Strikes stop our customers choosing rail, and they might never return.

-"We urge the TSSA to reconsider and come to industry talks, so we can find a solution that delivers for workers, passengers and taxpayers alike."
+He urged the TSSA to reconsider and go to industry talks in a bid to find a solution for workers, passengers and taxpayers.